HugoHakem/nix-os.config/templates/deprecated/README.md

     ]);
     ```

-3. Packages that should be installed through `nix` that are not python packages, and should not be available in the `LD_LIBRARY_PATH` (which are not runtime *dependencies*)
+3. Packages that should be installed through `nix` that are not Python packages and should not be available in `LD_LIBRARY_PATH` (i.e., not runtime dependencies):

    ```nix
     shell_packages =